 The average rate of return

-We took a look at how these travel credit cards stack up in terms of the average rate of return you’ll get for your spending.
+We looked at how these travel credit cards stack up in terms of the average rate of return you’ll get for your spending.

 These numbers are based on a typical $2,000 per month spend and the estimated maximum value of each reward point or mile.